stats-benson/stats-benson.github.io/README.md

-Hi my name is jacob benson, and I am a student at Whiman College
+Hi my name is Jacob Benson, and I am a student at Whiman College